-- extensions to existing dwellings to enable home working; - proposals for the re-development and change of use of redundant rural buildings for business use including for live/work units; - the small-scale extension of existing business premises; - the development and diversification of existing farm, forestry and other land-based rural businesses, including for food and drink processing and production; - rural tourism and leisure proposals, particularly those which serve to sustain, enhance and promote a better understanding of the local natural, historic and cultural environment.
+- extensions to existing dwellings to enable home working where this does not affect the primary residential nature of the property and accords with Policy SUT5; - proposals for the re-development and change of use of redundant rural buildings for business use including for live/work units; - the small-scale extension of existing business premises; - the development and diversification of existing farm, forestry and other land-based rural businesses, including for food and drink processing and production; - rural tourism and leisure proposals, particularly those which serve to sustain, enhance and promote a better understanding of the local natural, historic and cultural environment.
 Larger-scale rural tourism and leisure proposals will not be supported if they would be of a disproportionate scale relative to their location.